Quester-one/Awesome-LLM-Planning/README.md

 # Large Language Models for Planning: A Comprehensive and Systematic Survey

 Welcome to the **Awesome-LLM-Planning** repository!
-This repository is a curated collection of the most influential papers, and benchmarks related to **Large Language Models (LLMs) based Agent Planning**.
+This repository contains a collection of the most influential papers, and benchmarks related to **Large Language Models (LLMs) based Agent Planning**.
 For a detailed introduction, please refer our survey paper:

 **Large Language Models for Planning: A Comprehensive and Systematic Survey**